It is important to learn how to regularly monitor your own health, even if you have a doctor or other healthcare professional looking out for you.

 How to order your own blood test

-Ordering a test from DirectLabs® is a little different than when your doctor orders one for you.
+Ordering a test from Ulta is a little different than when your doctor orders one for you.
 But, the entire process is designed to be simple and stress-free.

 Step 1 – Search for the blood tests that you would like and add them to your shopping cart.
-See below for my recommended blood testing packages — from basic to comprehensive.
+Click here to see the list of blood tests that I recommend my clients get annually.

 *You need to be 18 years of age or older to order a blood test.